Waratah Coal: Plans

-The company's plans to develop the Galilee Coal Project, a mine directly to the north west of Alpha, were set back in November 2022 by the Queensland Land Court's determination that "human rights would be unjustifiably limited", saying that it would impact the human rights of First Nations peoples "by contributing to climate change".
+The company's plans to develop the Galilee Coal Project, a mine directly to the north west of Alpha, were set back in November 2022 by a lawsuit by Murrawah Maroochy Johnson, leading to the Queensland Land Court's determination that "human rights would be unjustifiably limited", saying that it would impact the human rights of First Nations peoples "by contributing to climate change".
 The court's president, Fleur Kingham, ruled that the preservation of human rights outweighed economic benefits.
 She said that, "As a matter of law, I have decided I can take the emissions into account in applying the principles of ecologically sustainable development".
 She went on to say that her decision was based solely on the merits of this particular project, and should not be seen as a blanket ruling against the development of any new coal mines in Queensland.

 The company also seeks to develop the North Alpha Coal Project, another coal mine, which lies further to the north of Alpha.